The Revlon Mirror Theater

 The Revlon Mirror Theater (also known as Mirror Theater) is an American anthology drama television series.
 The series was broadcast on NBC from June 23 to September 1, 1953, before moving to CBS for the rest of its run from September 19 to December 12, 1953.
 It aired 23 episodes over its two seasons.
 The series was sponsored by the Revlon Cosmetics Corporation.

-Cast & Crew
+Cast and crew

 The series was presented by, at that time, Revlon spokeswoman Robin Chandler.

 The series was directed by Daniel Petrie, Jack Donohue, and Richard Irving and produced by Donald Davis and his wife Dorothy Matthews and Rene Williams.

-Guest Stars
+Guest stars

-Some guest stars of the series include Angela Lansbury, Ronald Reagan, Eva Marie Saint, Agnes Moorehead, Lee Marvin, Eddie Albert, Joanne Dru, and Dorothy Malone.
+Some guest stars of the series include Angela Lansbury, Ronald Reagan, Eva Marie Saint, Agnes Moorehead, Lee Marvin, Eddie Albert, Joanne Dru, Felicia Montealegre Bernstein, and Dorothy Malone.

 Production notes

 The series aired twenty-three episodes and aired two seasons.
 The series aired from June 23–December 12, 1953.
 Season one aired from June 23 to September 1, 1953, on NBC before being cancelled and picked up for a second season by CBS from September 19 until being cancelled mid-season on December 12, 1953.

 It was originally broadcast as a Summer replacement on Tuesday nights for The Milton Berle Show.
 But then the series was picked up as a regular series by CBS.

 The series was filmed live in New York City for its NBC run and then filmed and taped in Los Angeles for its CBS run.